brockpluimer/baseball_analytics/README.md

 :baseball: Hello and welcome baseball fans.
 It's tiiiiime for some predictive analytics! :baseball:

 Below you'll find some handy models I developed.
-More to come soon.
+More to come, soon.

 [Predictive Model for On-Base Percentage](README_bayesbaseball.md)